leodecarlo/Personalizing-Rnote-Launchers/README.md

 - Click Apply

 ### For Other Desktop Environments:

 The process is similar - look for "Custom Shortcuts" or "Keyboard Shortcuts" in your system settings.

 ## Troubleshooting
-- Shortcut doesn't work: Make sure Rnote is running before using the shortcut

 - Command not found: Verify you have ```gdbus``` installed (part of ```glib2``` or similar package)
 - Permission denied: Check that Rnote's D-Bus interface is properly exposed
 - No visible effect: The command might be working but the UI doesn't update immediately - try pressing the shortcut again